 Dedicated to exploring hubris

 There is a growing body of opinion that the exercise of power can distort thinking and create personality changes in leaders that affect their decision making.
-The Daedalus Trust’s mission is to raise awareness of such changes and understand them better.
+The Daedalus Trust was founded to raise awareness of such changes and understand them better.

-Its mission is primarily to raise awareness of hubris and Hubris Syndrome in public and business life, and secondarily to encourage multi-disciplinary research and generate financial support to seed-fund worthwhile research projects.
+The Trust’s mission was primarily to raise awareness of hubris and Hubris Syndrome in public and business life, and secondarily to encourage multi-disciplinary research and generate financial support to seed-fund worthwhile research projects.

-Since its formation, the Trust has actively pursued its mission in a variety of ways that include:
+The Trust actively pursued its mission in a variety of ways that included:

-- A website that is both a central repository of knowledge on the subject, and the hub of a growing international community that shares our interest in, and concern about hubris
+- A website that was both a central repository of knowledge on the subject, and the hub of a growing international community that shared our interest in, and concern about hubris

 - Annual conferences bringing together leading speakers to discuss hubris from medical, business and interdisciplinary perspectives.
-Our first, in 2012, was organised jointly with the Royal Society of Medicine, our second in 2013 with the Cambridge Judge Business School.
-In 2014, we again partnered with the RSM
+The first, in 2012, was organised jointly with the Royal Society of Medicine, the second in 2013 with the Cambridge Judge Business School.
+For the third in 2014, the Trust again partnered with the RSM.
+In 2016 the Trust collaborated with the Ashridge Management College on executive coaching and in 2017 a conference was held jointly with the RSM and the Women’s Medical Federation.
+Videos and speeches from these conferences can be found elsewhere on this website.

-- Regular Research Cafés where issues surrounding hubris are discussed with a view to identifying worthwhile areas of research
+- Regular Research Cafés were held on issues surrounding hubris with a view to identifying worthwhile areas of research.
+One particularly noteworthy outcome was the Surrey Business School’s engagement in developing an ‘Anti-Hubris toolkit’.

-- Making grants to enable interdisciplinary academic study into hubris.
+- Several grants were made to enable interdisciplinary academic study into hubris.
+As of 2017 the outcomes are starting to be published in peer review journals.

-All these events and services are designed to help boards, directors, managers, recruiters, academics, business thinkers and journalists identify, mitigate or manage the catastrophic effects hubris can have.
+All these events and services were designed to help boards, directors, managers, recruiters, academics, business thinkers and journalists identify, mitigate or manage the catastrophic effects hubris can have.

 “A good case could be made… that hubris is at the root of the ills that have plagued businesses in recent years.”
 Mathew Hayward, associate professor of management, University of Colorado.